go-telegram-bot-api/telegram-bot-api/README.md

 ```

 There are more examples on the [site](https://go-telegram-bot-api.dev/)
-with detailed information on how to do many different kinds of things.
+with detailed information on how to do many kinds of things.
 It's a great place to get started on using keyboards, commands, or other
 kinds of reply markup.